-Automotive Machinist Assistant (One-year Program)
+Automotive Machinist Assistant

-This program has been developed to provide students with the basic skills needed for entry level employment in the auto parts field as a machinist assistant.
-Students will develop skills through actual experiences in the automotive laboratories and through cooperative on-the-job training.
+This one-year program has been developed to provide students with the basic skills needed for entry level employment in the auto parts field as a machinist assistant.
+Students will develop skills through actual experiences in the automotive laboratories and through cooperative work experience.
 All the courses will be presented in an individualized self-paced format.
-Students may elect to earn a certificate after completing the technical courses or they may wish to apply the certificate after completing the technical courses or they may wish to apply the certificate courses toward the Associate Arts and Sciences degree.
+Students may elect to earn a certificate after completing the technical courses or they may wish to apply the certificate after completing the technical courses or they may wish to apply the certificate courses toward the Associate Degree in Applied Arts and Sciences.
 Credit can be earned for on the job experience.